 Not all gloves are created equal.
 Getting the wrong pair, especially early on, can lead to some painful lessons.
 So, I’m going to lean on my personal experience, that of my gym mates, my Krus, and give you the ultimate list of muay thai gloves that won’t destroy your hands.

 Choosing the Best Muay Thai Gloves for Training

 It’s pretty safe to say that your very first purchase when you start Muay Thai will be a brand new pair of training gloves.
-Yes, it’s possible in a lot of gyms to loan a pair but let’s be honest – most of those are old, worn out, unhygenic, and generally lame.
+Yes, it’s possible in a lot of gyms to loan a pair but let’s be honest – most of those are old, worn out, unhygienic, and generally lame.

 You’ll even get to the point where you own several pairs of gloves as you evolve in your journey.
 But it all starts right here, with your very first pair.
-Making it important for you to do your research so you don’t make the same mistake that so many other first time Muay Thai students make.
+Making it important for you to do your research so you don’t make the same mistake that so many other first-time Muay Thai students make.